jamesjsong/jamesjsong.github.io/_posts/2024-12-26-Father-Joe.md

 On Jesus.

-*The question is, whatever it is we do, can we do it not out of our own enjoyment of our talent or to create a persona or a public image or for anything else, but to truly love others?
-Jesus summed up the laws and the prophets with two commandments.
-Before he died, as a kind of will—wills are very important, we listen to the wills of dying people—he summed up the two commandments into one: as I have loved you, love others.*
+*The question is, whatever it is we do, can we do it not out of our own enjoyment of our talent or to create a persona or a public image or for anything else like that, but in service of love for others?
+Jesus summed up the laws and the prophets with two commandments[^4].
+Before he died, as a kind of will—wills are very important, we listen to the wills of dying people—he condensed the two commandments into one: as I have loved you, love others.[^5]*

 *The foundation of our faith is the love of Jesus for us.
 Our foundation is not dogma or creed or proclamation.*